Knevel-Lab/Rheumalyze/README.md

 ## References

 1. Maarseveen, T.D., Maurits, M.P., Coletto, L.A. et al. Location and amount of joint involvement differentiates rheumatoid arthritis into different clinical subsets. npj Digit.
 Med.
 8, 623 (2025). https://doi.org/10.1038/s41746-025-01997-1

+## Note: Latent factors

+You can also download the raw latent factor coordinates directly after a run instead of using the hard cluster labels.
+Since these coordinates are not stored after the session ends, download them as a CSV (bottom of the page) immediately after the analysis completes.